Entropy-based models to randomize real-world hypergraphs

 In order to ensure that $\langle T\rangle_\text{RHM}=T^*$, parameters have to be tuned opportunely.
-To this aim, the likelihood maximisation principle can be invoked~\cite{Garlaschelli2008}: it prescribes to maximise the function $\mathcal{L}(\theta)\equiv\ln P(\mathbf{I}^*|\theta)$ with respect to the unknown parameter(s) that define it.
-Such a recipe leads us to find $p=T^*/NL$, with $T^*=T(\mathbf{I}^*)$ indicating the empirical value of the constraint defining the RHM.\\
+To this aim, the likelihood maximisation principle can be invoked~\cite{Garlaschelli2008}: it prescribes to maximise the function $\mathcal{L}(\theta)\equiv\ln P(\mathbf{I}^*|\theta)$ with respect to the unknown parameter that defines it.
+Such a recipe leads us to find